 The NH Department of Education is committed to helping students, parents, and educators meet the educational needs of each student.
 The Department of Education offers a wide variety of programs and services in support of its mission "To provide educational leadership and services which promote equal educational opportunities and quality practices and programs that enable New Hampshire residents to become fully productive members of society."

-The UNH Broadband Services team provides state of the art broadband and video collaboration services to faculty, staff, and community partners in support of education, research, telehealth, government and the public good.
-They own and operate the high-speed USNH IBEAM state-wide fiber network and work with multiple vendors to provide long-haul transport, internet, and Internet2 services locally and regionally.
-High-touch support and comprehensive services associated with video-conferencing, content capture, and content management are provided.
+* Broadband Services and Strategic Technology.
+The UNH Broadband Services team provides state of the art broadband services to faculty, staff, and community partners in support of education, research, telehealth, government and the public good.
+They own and operate the high-speed USNH IBEAM statewide fiber network and work with multiple vendors to provide long-haul transport, internet, and Internet2 services locally and regionally.
+High-touch support and comprehensive services associated with high-speed broadband connectivity are provided.

 NH Department of Information Technology

-National Collaborative for Digital Equity The Collaborative was co-founded in 2013 as the Digital Opportunity Consortium, by co-chairs Dr. Robert McLaughlin and Dr. Paul Resta.
-Reflecting the compelling need to speak to potential investors with one voice about why and how to approach digital equity investments and initiatives systemically, we refashioned the consortium as the National Collaborative for Digital Equity.
-We are headquartered at New England College, in Henniker, New Hampshire.
+The National Collaborative for Digital Equity was co-founded in 2013 as the Digital Opportunity Consortium, with a goal of removing the digital divide as a barrier to educational and economic opportunity.
+Headquartered in Weare, NH, the refashioned NCDE works to address the compelling need to speak to potential investors with one voice about why and how to approach digital equity investments and initiatives systemically.

 National Broadband Plan (Federal Communications Commission)

 The National Broadband Plan, released by the FCC on March 17, 2010, sets out a roadmap for initiatives to stimulate economic growth, spur job creation and boost America's capabilities in education, health care, homeland security and more.
 The plan includes sections focusing on economic opportunity, education, health care, energy and the environment, government performance, civic engagement and public safety.